 In January 2009, “Kentucky Sassafras” disbanded.
 That same month, Chloe (one of the members of Sassafras) and her husband attended a Larry Sparks and the Lonesome Ramblers show in Clay City, KY.
 It just so happened Larry's banjo player at the time was planning to leave the band, so Chloe told Larry about her friend Tyler Mullins.
 After emailing Larry samples of his playing, Tyler was hired as a member of the “Lonesome Ramblers”.

 While working with Sparks, Tyler gained invaluable experience.
 This included performances at Rocky Grass in Lyons, CO; Bill Monroe's Bean Blossom Bluegrass Festival in Bean Blossom, IN; and the Grand Ole Opry in Nashville, TN.
-He also had the privilege to record on two of Sparks' albums, Almost Home and Lonesome and Then Some: A Classic 50th Celebration, the latter of which included guests such as Curly Seckler, Allison Krauss, Bobby Osborne, and Jesse McReynolds.
+He also had the privilege to record on two of Sparks' albums, Almost Home and Lonesome and Then Some: A Classic 50th Celebration, the latter of which included guests such as Curly Seckler, Allison Krauss, Bobby Osborne, Jesse McReynolds, and Judy Marshall.

 While touring, Tyler graduated from Morehead State University with a double-major in “Traditional Music Performance” and “Multimedia Production”.
-As a member of his college Mountain Music Ambassadors band, he performed in China as part of a cultural musical program.
+As a member of his college Mountain Music Ambassadors band, led by the legendary Raymond McLain, he performed in China as part of a cultural musical program.

 Tyler left Larry Sparks and the Lonesome Ramblers in March 2015.
-Today, he fronts his own band, “Tyler Mullins and the Gospel Harvesters”.
-In addition, he teaches music in Warsaw, KY, and is excited about his new CD, "I Can't Even Walk Without You Holding My Hand".
+Today, he fronts his own band, “Tyler Mullins and Friends”.
+In addition, he teaches music in Warsaw, KY, and is excited about his new banjo EP, “Plum Peachy".
 He hopes you enjoy it as much as he enjoyed recording it.
-Although banjo and guitar are his primary instruments, he also plays mandolin, piano, dulcimer, fiddle, electric bass, and ukulele.
+Although banjo and guitar are his primary instruments, he also plays mandolin, piano, dulcimer, fiddle/violin, electric bass, and ukulele.
 For more information, contact Tyler at firstname.lastname@example.org or by phone at 859-496-1528.